Sam Adonis: Japan (2017–present)

+Major League Wrestling (2022–present)

+Adonis made his Major League Wrestling debut against Jacob Fatu.
+This match gained some publicity as Fatu in real life is dating Adonis' now ex-girlfriend.

 Personal life

-Sam Polinsky was born in 1989, son of professional wrestling promoter Dan Polinsky who helped organize shows in his native Pittsburgh.
-He is the younger brother of retired wrestler-turned-commentator Matthew Polinsky, better known under the ring name Corey Graves and formerly known as Sterling James Keenan.
+Polinsky was born in 1989 and is of Hungarian descent.
+He is the son of professional wrestling promoter Dan Polinsky who helped organize shows in his native Pittsburgh.
+His older brother is retired professional wrestler-turned-color commentator Matthew Polinsky, better known under the ring name Corey Graves and formerly known as Sterling James Keenan.
 Sam was trained by his older brother for his professional wrestling career.
 In subsequent years, Sam Polinsky has stated that he never wanted to exploit the fact that his brother was a well known "name" in professional wrestling, preferring to make it on his own merit.

 When US news outlets picked up on the story of Polinsky playing a "pro Trump" character in Mexico Polinsky was quoted as stating:

 He also made a point that the "Sam Adonis" character did not reflect his personal beliefs, especially his feelings for Mexico and Mexicans in general, pointing out that he had a Mexican girlfriend.